-Checklist #2: Financial Preparation
+Checklist #2: Financial preparation

 Living on a budget isn’t impossible, but it’s easier if you’ve done some planning before you head off on your own.
 Here’s how to prep while you still have some support at home:

-- First off: figure out where your tuition money is coming from (scholarships, grants, work study, job, parents, savings, private student loans, etc.).
+- First off: Figure out where your tuition money is coming from (scholarships, grants, work study, job, parents, savings, private student loans, etc.).

 - Create your budget so necessary expenses are covered (books, car payments, insurance, etc.) and you know how much money is left over after expenses.

-- Decide on how much you’ll spend on other necessities, like food and college costs (events, fees, etc.).
+- Decide on how much you’ll spend on other necessities, like food and other college costs (events, fees, etc.).

 - Use a banking or budgeting app to keep track of your spending.

 - Stick to your budget in the months leading up to college—remember, practice makes perfect!

 - Don’t add to your budget every month if you have money left over.
 Put that money into savings and pretend it’s not available.
 (Trust us: One day, you'll need to tap that emergency stash!)